syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Connect nodes

-The [SourceNode](/api/js/ejdiagram#members:connectors-sourcenode "SourceNode") and [targetNode](/api/js/ejdiagram#members:connectors-targetnode "targetNode") properties allow to define the nodes to be connected.
-The following code example illustrates how to connect two nodes.
+* The [SourceNode](/api/js/ejdiagram#members:connectors-sourcenode "SourceNode") and [targetNode](/api/js/ejdiagram#members:connectors-targetnode "targetNode") properties allow to define the nodes to be connected.
+* When you establish the connection between sourceNode and targetNode, you can see that connector in sourceNode [inEdges](/api/js/ejdiagram#members:nodes-inedges "inEdges") property and targetNode [outEdges](/api/js/ejdiagram#members:nodes-outedges "outEdges") property. it is a read-only properties.
+* The following code example illustrates how to connect two nodes.

 {% highlight javascript %}